mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 `request_queue` structure represents the queue of pending I/O requests for a block device.
 It helps in scheduling and optimizing these requests before they are dispatched to the actual device driver: techniques such as merging adjacent requests are employed to enhance performance.
 `queue_rq` function convert a sequence of abstract block I/O into actual actions.

-The rate at which request are transferred into the actual HW queue is regulated by a mechanism called **plugging**: under low conditions is allow delaying operations thus giving additional time to merges.
+The rate at which request are transferred into the actual HW queue is regulated by a mechanism called **plugging**: under low conditions it allow delaying operations thus giving additional time to merges.

 We can have multiple HW queue, enabling concurrent and out-of-order completition.